Is it safe to travel to Mexico? Your helpful health and safety guide

 11 rules to be aware of:

-• It is illegal to purchase or possess drugs.
+• It's illegal to purchase or possess drugs.

 • Smoking is banned in all public places in Mexico.

-• It is illegal for travelers to bring electronic cigarettes (vaping devices) and all vaping solutions to Mexico.
+• It's illegal for travelers to bring electronic cigarettes (vaping devices) and all vaping solutions to Mexico.

 • The legal drinking age is 18 years.